ASFHyP3/hyp3-docs/docs/products.md

 There are two different Sentinel-1 RTC products available from ASF:

   - [Full-scene processing using GAMMA software](#full-scene-rtc-gamma)
-  - [OPERA RTC-S1 products](#opera-rtc-s1), processed on the basis of individual SLC bursts
+  - [OPERA RTC-S1 products](#opera-rtc-s1), which are processed on the basis of individual SLC bursts

 The full-scene RTC products can be generated On Demand, while the OPERA RTC-S1 products are already processed and available in the archive.